 BORN: October 3, 1949

-It has been quite the year for Lindsey Buckingham.
-Last April, he was unceremoniously fired from Fleetwood Mac.
+It has been quite a couple of years for Lindsey Buckingham.
+In April 2018, he was unceremoniously fired from Fleetwood Mac.
 Instead of stewing in the latest round of band drama, he did some moving on of his own.
-Last October, the guitar legend released Anthology: The Best of Lindsey Buckingham, a collection of tracks from his extensive solo catalog, as well as previously unreleased material from his personal vaults.
+In October 2018, the guitar legend released Anthology: The Best of Lindsey Buckingham, a collection of tracks from his extensive solo catalog, as well as previously unreleased material from his personal vaults.

 Buckingham followed the release with a tour, hitting the road for a fall 2018 trek that crisscrossed with the dates of his former band.
 He peppered his set with plenty of the Fleetwood Mac tracks that he’s written, including “Big Love,” “Tusk,” and “Go Your Own Way.”